Artist in his studio

 Museum Exhibits

-The tour leads back indoors and descends through several rooms full of artfully displayed exhibits about the Romans.
-Enlivening the experience are screens projecting a selection of Roman people who would have frequented the baths back in the day.
-It’s a clever way to bring history to life and makes me feel like I’m witnessing it firsthand.
+Enlivening the experience are screens projecting a selection of Roman bathers who would have frequented the baths back in the day.
+It’s a clever way to bring history to life and makes you feel like you’re witnessing it firsthand.

-I listen to a blacksmith on the audio guide while watching a screen showing him hard at work making armor.
+You can listen to a blacksmith on the audio guide while watching a screen showing him hard at work making armor.

 Projection of a Roman blacksmith